|Type:||screening tool & psychological assessment|

 |Seminal book:||Character strengths and virtues: A handbook and classification (2004)|

 Take the test here:

 Note that you need to create an account to participate in the free survey.
-With your account, you can save your progress and always access your Character Strengths Profile.
+With your account, you can save your progress and access your Character Strengths profile at a later point.
 According to the VIA website, your results are private and confidential.

 Who the test is designed for

 - The VIA-IS is available in most languages

 - Non-adults versions are also available: Ages 10–17 (you will need to create an account)

 Taking the test

 The test asks that you choose one option in response to each statement.
 The challenge for autistics is words like always and never, which, when taken literally, mean if we can think of a single exception, we will not answer in a nuanced way—a requirement of the test.

 The VIA-IS consists of 96 statements, giving you 5 choices for each statement: